Kir-w/HW-Virtualization-and-Trust/README.md

 You can only use the I/O registers of port B here (and not the C port for example).
 It would be nice to have something to prevent modifying the register in an incoherent way.
 For example, if I do ``` gpio.pin_mode(40, PinMode::Output);```, it won't bug during the compilation, but it may generate a problem on your hardware.

 **Second feature : the USART feature**

+It abstracts the Atmega328p and another target : the Cortex-M7.